Wondering How Long Does It Take to Build Business Credit?

 Credit providers, vendors, and the like will be looking for your business online.
 A business website is a way you can control the narrative and put your best foot forward.
 Your business website is one place where the following will be listed: business name, address, and phone number.
 This is why we suggest squaring those away beforehand, it’ll save you time.

 A professional website won’t just impress lenders and credit providers.
 It will also impress prospects and clients.
 A great website can help with sales even if you don’t sell online.
 It is a worthwhile investment to create a good one.
-Get help from a place like Upwork or Fiverr to get set up and have a logo made.
+Get help from a place like Upwork or Fiverr to get set up and have a logo made from a place like crowdspring.

 Buy hosting from a provider like GoDaddy.
 This helps to further distinguish your business from amateurs and hobbyists.